Skip to content

 Important

-A Rule always needs to be added to a Policy before it can be used.
-A Firewall Policy can be composed of only a single Rule.
+A rule always needs to be added to a policy before it can be assigned; you cannot assign rules directly.
+Firewall policies can contain a single or multiple rules.

 The Importance of Ordering Rules in a Policy